This page has been automatically translated. Please refer to the page in French if needed.

 Publié le 02 mars 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 Since 1er in march, you may be asked to contribute to legal aid when you go to court.
-This measure comes from the 2026 budget law.
+This measure is the result of the 2026 budget law.
 In what cases will this contribution be paid?
 How much is it?
 Public Service inform you.

 Any person who engages civil proceedings before the court of law or an action before the labor court must now pay a contribution for legal aid in the amount of €50.